Featured

 5 questions with...
 NENE H

 Erica Synths launches artist feature series 5 questions with...
-Self-explanatory - we speak to breakthrough artists, pioneering musicians, creatives from different backgrounds and places and ask them 5 questions (that might or might not trigger a necessity for a few more and open up in-depth conversations).
+Self-explanatory, we speak to breakthrough artists, pioneering musicians, creatives from all walks of life and ask them 5 questions.
+These questions might just spark a few more, diving into rich, thought-provoking and in-depth conversations along the way.

-Turkish-born, Berlin-based techno mainstay Nene H embodies infinite creativity as can be heard from her diverse output in all things music and sound.
-From hard-hitting techno DJ sets, experimental live productions that include collaborating with academic musicians to imaginative production work in her releases, and under her given name, Beste Aydin, notable acclaim achieved as a classically trained pianist.
-Eliza Aboltina sits down with Nene H in Berlin to chat about Siraen collective she launched earlier this year, the temperature in a post-pandemic music industry and the just released, Nene H' latest EP - Trifecta.
+Turkish-born, Berlin-based techno mainstay Nene H exemplifies boundless creativity, as reflected in her diverse contributions to music and sound.
+From hard-hitting techno DJ sets and experimental live productions—often involving collaborations with academic musicians—to her imaginative work as a producer, Nene H showcases a dynamic range.
+Under her given name, Beste Aydin, she has also garnered notable acclaim as a classically trained pianist.
+Eliza Aboltina meets with Nene H in Berlin to discuss the Siraen collective she launched earlier this year, the state of the post-pandemic music industry, and her latest EP, Trifecta.

 Julien Tell

 - You are an academically trained pianist turned producer and DJ.
-What are the overlapping points versus what separates these two seemingly distant (but perhaps not) fields of music ?
+What are the overlapping points, and what separates these two seemingly distant (but perhaps not) fields of music?

-- Nene H: I jumped (to electronic music -ed.) through getting into composition studies.
-Part of that was electronic music, contemporary, music concrete.
-We would record sounds, and then work on Logic, Max/MSP.
-I couldn't really go forward with my studies because at the same time I was doing my masters degree with piano.
-I was already interested in electronic music but I didn't know that club music existed.
-Basically, what happened was that I came to Berlin to visit friends and they brought me to a party.
-And that was the moment of Oh, okay.
-This is what you can do with this shit.
-And I got really excited about it.
-My crossover was buying a synthesizer and making really bassy, Anatolian trip-hop beats and singing on top of them.
-So that's how it started.
-And then moving to Berlin, getting into the club scene more and more, triggered the shift to producing and DJing as well.
+- Nene H: I transitioned into electronic music through my composition studies.
+Part of those studies included electronic music, contemporary music, and musique concrète.
+We would record sounds and then work on Logic and Max/MSP.
+However, I couldn’t fully continue my composition studies because I was simultaneously pursuing my master’s degree in piano.
+I was already interested in electronic music, but I didn’t know that club music even existed.
+Essentially, what happened was that I came to Berlin to visit friends, and they took me to a party.
+That was the moment I thought, Oh, okay, this is what you can do with this stuff.
+I got really excited about it.
+My crossover point was buying a synthesizer and creating bass-heavy Anatolian trip-hop beats while singing over them.
+That’s how it started.
+Moving to Berlin and gradually getting deeper into the club scene eventually triggered the shift to producing and DJing.

 - What was your first synthesizer?

-People who are not classically trained have more intuition than trained musicians.
-They can just play, just do and just feel.
-I would be counting or stuck in a discipline and the learning process, forgetting to actually try to enjoy what I am doing and to enjoy the process.
+People who aren’t classically trained often have more instinctive freedom.
+They can just play, create, and feel the music without overthinking it.
+In contrast, I would find myself counting, stuck in discipline, or overly focused on the learning process, forgetting to simply enjoy what I was doing and embrace the process.

-- But it has to have a positive impact on your other work - in particular, work that is not intended for a club environment, composing for and working with the choir as an example?
+- But it must have a positive impact on your other work—particularly work that isn’t intended for a club environment, like composing for and working with a choir, for example?

-Nene H: Yeah, that is when the information of polyphonic music, chords, tonality, modality comes up.
-And that is what allows me to build the music.
-Probably easier than for someone who doesn't have that knowledge.
-So in that sense, of course, I still use it.
-There are some crossing points.
-But there's also some letting go of it.
+Nene H: Yes, that’s when my knowledge of polyphonic music, chords, tonality, and modality really comes into play.
+It’s what allows me to build music, probably more easily than someone without that background.
+So, in that sense, of course, I still rely on it.
+There are definitely crossover points, but there’s also a process of letting go of that knowledge when necessary.

 - Istanbul, Berlin, Copenhagen.
-Your just released EP (Trifecta came out on 9th of December via Live from Earth - ed.) is about them.
-How would you describe the sound of these three very vibrant yet different cities?
-What do they mean to you and what place do they play in your creativity?
+Your recently released EP (Trifecta, which came out on December 9th via Live from Earth - ed.) is about these three cities.
+How would you describe the sound of these three vibrant yet distinct places?
+What do they mean to you, and what role do they play in your creativity?

-Nene H: These three cities and their communities gave me a sense of empowerment.
-For a person like me, it was tough to get in this whole thing (industry - ed.).
-It's about the way marginalized groups accept and understand you, about a shared consciousness.
-I feel empowerment from black women, trans women...
-Having these inspiring people around me is what these three cities gave me.
-To be able to be myself, and be okay with it.
+Nene H: These three cities and their communities have given me a profound sense of empowerment.
+For someone like me, it was challenging to break into this industry.
+It’s about how marginalized groups accept and understand you, about a shared consciousness.
+I draw strength from the incredible people around me—Black women, trans women—who inspire me.
+That’s what these three cities have given me: the ability to be myself and to be okay with it.

-Sound wise I would say Berlin is very techno but what I see in Berlin, in my communities, is a little bit different - more humor, more sarcasm.
+Sound-wise, I’d say Berlin is very techno, but in my communities, I see something a little different—more humor, more sarcasm.

-Istanbul for me is about giving back - just like you do with your work back home (Nene H. is referring to Riga, where we met when she was booked to play Kontaktor Festival opening night early in 2019 - ed.), It's about giving back, being on the other side, and hopefully being the empowerment for those who might actually need that, in the context of a lack of possibilities, a lot of pressure, oppression from the society and all of that.
-We try to inspire, and through that get inspired, and that gives meaning to our work, I guess...
+Istanbul, for me, is about giving back—similar to what you do with your work back home (Nene H refers to Riga, where we met when she played at the opening night of the Kontaktor Festival in early 2019 - ed.).
+It’s about being on the other side, offering empowerment to those who might need it, especially in a context where there’s a lack of opportunities, societal pressure, and oppression.
+We try to inspire others, and through that, we find inspiration ourselves.
+That’s what gives meaning to our work, I think.

-Copenhagen, especially Endurance (DIY rave in Copenhagen where Nene H is a resident since early 2020 - ed.), has given me so much - all the friends I met there were so supportive from the very first second.
-And of course, that city gave me Benjamin (Nene H's husband - ed.)
-The track is very trancy.
-I do have a little more connection with Copenhagen sound wise and that track is quite Copenhagen, that's for sure.
+Copenhagen, especially Endurance (a DIY rave where Nene H. has been a resident since early 2020 - ed.), has given me so much.
+The friends I met there were incredibly supportive from the very beginning.
+And, of course, that city gave me Benjamin (Nene H’s husband - ed.).
+The track from the EP connected to Copenhagen is very trance-inspired.
+I feel a deeper connection to Copenhagen, sound-wise, and that track reflects it—it’s very Copenhagen, that’s for sure.

-I would say these three tracks reflect on my emotional connection with these cities, while also giving a nod to the sounds of the particular place.
+I would say these three tracks reflect my emotional connection with these cities, while also giving a nod to the sounds of each place.

 Nene H performing in Riga, 2019 / Photo: Peteris Viksna

-- This year you launched the collective Siraen - to provide space for the marginalized, cultural exchange and genre-bending rave experience in Istanbul.
-What was the necessity / place this project was born out of and how do you see the climate in Istanbul right now, especially in the context of the political attack on LGBTQI+ rights and the very real attacks?
+- This year, you launched the collective Siraen to provide a space for the marginalized, foster cultural exchange, and create a genre-bending rave experience in Istanbul.
+What was the necessity or inspiration behind this project, and how do you view the current climate in Istanbul, especially given the political attacks on LGBTQI+ rights and the very real threats?

-- Something we have talked about a lot between us, especially during the pandemic, when the industry was shut down and we had the time to reflect, was all the change that is needed.
-Now that we could say that we have been back to normal for a while, whatever that means, do you feel like the music industry post pandemic has seen positive change?
+- Something we’ve talked about a lot, especially during the pandemic when the industry was shut down and we had time to reflect, is all the change that’s needed.
+Now that we could say things have been "back to normal" for a while—whatever that means—do you feel like the music industry has seen positive change post-pandemic?

 - I think there are many sides to it, but yeah...